tikenn/kinome_toolbox/README.md

 #### Level 2

 Level 2 data is parameterized level 1 data.
 The slight variations on it are based on the origin level 1 data.
-These levels will be described in the supplement of a pending publication and in a future youtube video.
+These levels will be described in a future youtube video.
 (Links coming soon)

 <details>
 <summary>lvl2.get(<i>get_object</i>)</summary>